HUMANE CAPTURE OF SKITTISH DOGS

-In our experience with lost dog searches, we’ve learned that many dogs will refuse to enter a trap of this size.
+In our experience with lost dog searches, we’ve learned that many dogs will refuse to enter a box trap.
 Some will become so desperate that eventually hunger wins out over fear, and only then will they be captured.
 The downside of this, of course, is that the dog is loose and at risk—and hungry and scared and alone—longer than he needs to be.

-In response to a search for Missy, a Golden Retriever who had repeatedly refused to enter a crate-sized trap, Retrievers founding member Greg James designed a much larger trap and built it from materials commonly available at hardware stores and farm supply retailers.
-Missy was caught the second night the trap was set.
+In response to a search for Missy, a Golden Retriever who had repeatedly refused to enter a box trap, Retrievers founding member Greg James designed a much larger trap and built it from materials commonly available at hardware stores and farm supply retailers.
+Missy was caught the first night the trap was set.
 From that point on, our invention has been known as “the Missy Trap.”

 The Missy trap is constructed of horse fence panels and assembled in the field with quick clips.
 When triggered, the gate drops and latches.
 The trap can be set to be triggered by the dog when pulling on a piece of bait, or manually by switching off an electromagnet from a distance.
-We have also developed the Raytripper, a method using a photoelectric sensor (similar to a garage door sensor), which drops the gate when a dog enters the trap and steps into the beam.
+We have also developed the Raytripper, a device with a photoelectric sensor (similar to a garage door sensor) that drops the gate when a dog enters the trap and steps into the beam.
 The Raytripper was first used in the field with the capture of Rowan in Owen, Wisconsin.

-Regardless of the trigger method used, we always monitor the trap with a cellular trail camera.
-This motion-activated camera automatically shoots a photo and sends it to our team email within two minutes.
-This technology enables us to observe the dog’s behavior around the trap and know immediately when it has been captured.
+Regardless of the trigger method used, we always monitor the trap with a motion-activated cellular video camera or trailcam.
+These technologies enable us to observe the dog’s behavior around the trap and know immediately when it has been captured.

 The Missy Trap is modular by design, allowing us to configure it to the needs of a particular dog.
-When asked to help capture a lost Great Dane, we constructed a gate panel with a taller door to accommodate a Dane’s high stature.
-The trap can be sized up or down by using more or fewer side panels.
-For smaller dogs, we add a plastic mesh to the panels for extra security.
+The trap can be sized up or down by using more or fewer side panels and can be configured into nonstandard shapes for special situations, such as wrapping the trap around a tree.

-- Your dog is routinely visiting a feeding station or other localized area.
+- The dog is routinely visiting a feeding station or other localized area.
 Setting a trap is only effective when it can be placed in the dog’s path.
-If the dog is not remaining in the same general area, we will not be able to help you trap it.
+If the stray dog is not remaining in the same general area, we will not be able to help you trap it.

 - The capture site is located within an hour’s drive of one of our trapping-qualified team members.
 Our team is located primarily within the Twin Cities area, but we do have some team members in outlying areas.
 Please contact us to find out if your trapping site is within our service area.